-There’s no complaining from us, having the hottest summer in 40 years has been wonderful - for the most part that is.
+There’s no complaining from us, having hot summer days has been wonderful - for the most part that is.
 While you would love to get out on a sunny day and ride with your horses, it can be dangerous in this heat.

 So, based on the expert advice of Janet Johnston, DVM, Dipl.
 ACVIM, ACVS, who works as an emergency critical care veterinarian at University of Pennsylvania School of Veterinary Medicine’s New Bolton Centre, we’ve put together this list to help you help your horse deal with hot weather.
 You can find the full article here.